AndyObtiva/glimmer-dsl-libui/README.md

 ### Custom Controls

-Custom controls can be defined to represent custom controls (components) that provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
+Custom controls (components) and custom windows (the `window` version of custom controls) can be defined to provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
 Custom controls save a lot of development time, improving productivity and maintainability immensely.

 For example, you can define a custom `address_view` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.

-There are two ways to define custom controls:
+There are two ways to define [custom control](#custom-controls)s:
-- Method-Based: simply define a method representing the custom control you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).
+- Method-Based: simply define a method representing the [custom control](#custom-controls) you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).
-- Class-Based: define a class matching the camelcased name of the custom control by convention (e.g. the `address_view` custom control keyword would have a class called `AddressView`) and `include Glimmer::LibUI::CustomControl`.
-Classes add the benefit of being able to distribute the custom controls into separate files and reuse externally from multiple places or share via Ruby gems.
+- Class-Based: define a class matching the camelcased name of the [custom control](#custom-controls) by convention (e.g. the `address_view` [custom control](#custom-controls) keyword would have a class called `AddressView`) and `include Glimmer::LibUI::CustomControl` or `include Glimmer::LibUI::CustomWindow` depending on whether the component represents a standard control or a whole window.
+Classes add the benefit of being able to distribute the [custom control](#custom-controls)s into separate files and reuse externally from multiple places or share via Ruby gems.

 It is OK to use the terms "custom control" and "custom keyword" synonymously though "custom keyword" is a broader term that covers things other than controls too like custom shapes (e.g. `cylinder`), custom attributed strings (e.g. `alternating_color_string`), and custom transforms (`isometric_transform`).

 #### Method-Based Custom Controls

-Simply define a method representing the custom control you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).
+Simply define a method representing the [custom control](#custom-controls) you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).

 Example that defines `form_field`, `address_form`, `label_pair`, and `address_view` keywords (you may copy/paste in [`girb`](#girb-glimmer-irb)):